Aehr Test Systems (AEHR) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price predicted for Aehr Test Systems (AEHR) by analysts is $60.00, which is $17.32 above the current market price.
-The public float for AEHR is 26.32M, and at present, short sellers hold a 19.27% of that float.
-On August 24, 2023, the average trading volume of AEHR was 1.20M shares.
+The average price predicted by analysts for AEHR is $60.00, which is $11.82 above the current price.
+The public float for AEHR is 26.32M and currently, short sellers hold a 19.75% ratio of that float.
+The average trading volume of AEHR on August 30, 2023 was 1.20M shares.

 AEHR’s Market Performance

-AEHR’s stock has seen a 1.38% increase for the week, with a -17.73% drop in the past month and a 37.37% gain in the past quarter.
-The volatility ratio for the week is 6.28%, and the volatility levels for the past 30 days are at 6.22% for Aehr Test Systems The simple moving average for the past 20 days is -8.81% for AEHR’s stock, with a 28.91% simple moving average for the past 200 days.
+AEHR’s stock has seen a 19.64% increase for the week, with a -7.63% drop in the past month and a 40.84% gain in the past quarter.
+The volatility ratio for the week is 8.91%, and the volatility levels for the past 30 days are at 6.97% for Aehr Test Systems.
+The simple moving average for the past 20 days is 6.71% for AEHR’s stock, with a 43.61% simple moving average for the past 200 days.

-Volatility was left at 6.22%, however, over the last 30 days, the volatility rate increased by 6.28%, as shares sank -16.85% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.49% lower at present.
+Volatility was left at 6.97%, however, over the last 30 days, the volatility rate increased by 8.91%, as shares sank -10.26% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +22.28% upper at present.

 Insider Trading